RiccardoBona17/Coffee-Shop-Analysis/README.md

 You've recently become a franchise owner at _Maven Rosters_, a coffee shop chain with three locations in New York City.

-To better understand purchase behaviour and streamline operations, you've collected transactional data from January - June 2023 (dataset can be found here: https://mavenanalytics.io/data-playground?pageSize=10).
+To better understand purchase behaviour and streamline operations, you've collected transactional data from January - June 2023 (dataset kindly provided by https://mavenanalytics.io/).

 **YOUR GOAL** is to transform the data into a dynamic dashboard that franchise owners can use to identify patterns, trends and opportunities for the business.